Students enrolled in the MBA, MM, or MSN will use the following definitions:

 Special (Non-degree Seeking) Status Students

-A special status student is one who is not degree seeking at the graduate program.
+A special status student is one who is not seeking a degree at the graduate program.
 No more than 18 quarter credit-hours may be taken through the "special" status.
 Students wishing to take more than the 18 quarter credit-hour limit must enroll in the graduate program before enrolling in additional classes.
 Special students generally are not eligible for federal financial aid.
 However, alternative loan programs may be available.
-Contact the National American University Financial Aid office for more information.
+Contact the NAU financial aid office for more information at DLGradFinancialAid@national.edu.

 The following students are eligible to request auditing privileges: